Product Identity Enables Subscription and Service Models

 What Product-as-a-Service Actually Looks Like

 Consumables subscriptions are the entry point.
-A water purifier manufacturer sells the unit at or near cost, then bills $29/month for replacement filters delivered automatically.
-The economics flip: the product is the acquisition channel; the subscription is the business.
+A water purifier manufacturer sells the unit at or near cost and bills $29/month for automatic filter replacements.
+The product becomes the acquisition channel; the subscription is the business.

-Maintenance contracts are the natural step up.
-An HVAC manufacturer bundles annual inspections, priority service, and guaranteed response times into a monthly fee.
-The customer gets peace of mind; the manufacturer gets predictable technician scheduling and early visibility into unit degradation before a costly breakdown.
+Maintenance contracts are the next tier.
+An HVAC manufacturer bundles annual inspections, priority service, and guaranteed response times into a monthly fee, giving the manufacturer predictable scheduling and early visibility into unit degradation.

 Why PaaS Requires Product Identity

-• You can't bill accurately if you don't know whether unit #4471 is still in service or sitting in a skip somewhere
+- You can't bill accurately without knowing whether unit #4471 is still in service or decommissioned

-• You can't ship the right consumable if you don't know the model, configuration, or firmware version of the product in the field
+- You can't ship the right consumable without knowing the model, configuration, or firmware version in the field

-• You can't schedule maintenance if you have no service history and can't tell when the last filter was changed or the last inspection completed
+- You can't schedule maintenance without service history showing when the last filter change or inspection occurred

 The Revenue Model: Why Recurring Wins